 The laws of physics work differently in the online world.
 There are no limits when we speak about time and space.
 The number of items you wish to display to potential customers is unlimited, and so are your working hours.
 You can stop worrying about the in-store “shelf space” for your products and stay open for your customers 24/7.
 As 72% of consumers like to shop late at night, you can welcome a higher number of customers as well as delocalize your services and expand your business globally.

-Besides, you can start selling internationally and break cultural barriers; after all, some commodities might work better in other parts of the world.
+Besides, having studied all the merits and demerits of ecommerce, you can start selling internationally and break cultural barriers; after all, some commodities might work better in other parts of the world.
 Just like Nintendo, a Japanese-based brand that receives its largest revenue from North America.
 In other words, there is a world of opportunities out there, and grabbing the right one is just a matter of coordinates.

 You can easily gain insight into the following valuable data: